Arkoniak/BenchmarkExt.jl/docs/src/manual.md

 ### `TrialRatio` and `TrialJudgement`

-BenchmarkTools supplies a `ratio` function for comparing two values:
+BenchmarkExt supplies a `ratio` function for comparing two values:

 ```julia
 julia> ratio(3, 2)